If you’re interested in beginning your study of Arabic, or taking your language skills to the next level, come discover Jordan this summer.

 - Begin or improve your Arabic through intensive language training in Modern Standard Arabic and Colloquial Jordanian Arabic

-- Develop core vocabulary and colloquial conversation skills through language and culture clubs
+- Develop core vocabulary and colloquial conversation skills through cultural activities

-- Work with Peer Language Tutors to enhance language skills and learn about campus life
+- Have the opportunity to work with Peer Language Assistants to enhance language skills and learn about campus life

 The CIEE Difference